adityacheruku/chipchat/README.md

-# ChirpChat: Comprehensive Project Documentation
+# Kuchlu: Comprehensive Project Documentation

 ## 1. Project Overview

-ChirpChat is a modern, real-time messaging application designed to foster deep emotional connection between two partners.
+Kuchlu is a modern, real-time messaging application designed to foster deep emotional connection between two partners.
 It goes beyond simple text messaging by integrating features like shared moods, "thinking of you" pings, and dynamic chat interfaces that reflect the users' emotional states.

 The application is built as a Progressive Web App (PWA), ensuring a seamless, native-like experience on both desktop and mobile devices, with offline capabilities and push notifications.